sparkflows/sparkflows-docs/docs/installation/installation/linux-installation/pre-requisites.rst

 - Install the package::

-    yum localinstall jdk-8u202-linux-x64.rpm (this has to be run as the root user)
+    yum install java-17-openjdk-devel -y (this has to be run as the root user)

 - Update ``.bash_profile`` to add the below::

-    export JAVA_HOME=/usr/java/jdk1.8.0_202-amd64/
+    export JAVA_HOME=/usr/lib/jvm/java-17-openjdk-amd64
-    export PATH=$PATH:$JAVA_HOME/bin
+    export PATH=$JAVA_HOME/bin:$PATH

 Install OpenJDK8 JDK using yum ...............................